On the structure of dg categories of relative singularities: Introduction

-where $\sing{Z}$ stands for $\cohb{Z}/\perf{Z}$.
-Then $\sing{B,f}$ is defined as the fiber of this dg-functor.
-The connection between dg-categories of relative singularities and dg-categories of matrix factorizations has been first envisioned by R.O.
-Buchweitz and D. Orlov (see \cite{buch} and \cite{orl04}), who showed that if $B$ is regular ring and $f$ is a regular section, then (the homotopy-categories of) $\mf{B}{f}$ and $\sing{B,f}$ are equivalent.
-Notice under these hypothesis $Spec(B)\times^h_{\aff{1}{S}}S=Spec(B/f)$ and $\sing{B,f}\simeq \sing{B/f}$\footnote{Indeed, if $X$ is an underived (Noetherian) scheme, $\sing{X}=0$ if and only if $X$ is regular.}.
-The dg-category of relative singularities was first introduced by J. Burke and M. Walker in \cite{bw12} in order to remove the regularity hypothesis on $B$.
+where $\sing{Z}$ stands for $\cohb{Z}/\perf{Z}$, $-\times_{\aff{1}{S}}^h-$ for the derived fiber product and $S=Spec(A)$.
+Then $\sing{B,f}$ is defined as the kernel of this dg functor.
+The connection between dg categories of relative singularities and dg categories of matrix factorizations has been first envisioned by R.O.
+Buchweitz and D. Orlov (see \cite{buch} and \cite{orl04}), who showed that if $B$ is a regular ring and $f$ is a regular function, then (the homotopy categories of) $\mf{B}{f}$ and $\sing{B,f}$ are equivalent.
+Notice that under these hypothesis $Spec(B)\times^h_{\aff{1}{S}}S=Spec(B/f)=Spec(B)\times_{\aff{1}{S}}S$ (underived fiber product) and $\sing{B,f}\simeq \sing{B/f}$\footnote{Indeed, if $X$ is an underived (Noetherian) scheme, $\sing{X}=0$ if and only if $X$ is regular.}.
+The dg category of relative singularities was introduced by J.~Burke and M.~Walker in \cite{bw12} and by A.~Efimov and L.~Positselski in \cite{efpo15} in order to remove the regularity hypothesis on $B$.